Valuations and the Hopf Monoid of Generalized Permutahedra: Background

-are isomorphisms of Hopf monoids. \end{theorem} The first part of this statement is \cite[Proposition 3.4.6]{AA17} while the second is a simple modification of it.
-We will sometimes identify (weighted) (pre)posets and their cones, and identify the Hopf monoids $\mbf{(w)PP}$ and $\mbf{CGP_{(0)}^+}$, without saying so explicitly.
+The first part of this statement is \cite[Proposition 3.4.6]{AA17} while the others are simple modifications of it.
+We will sometimes identify (weighted) (pre)posets and their cones, and identify the Hopf monoids $\mbf{(w)(P)P}$ and $\mbf{(P)CGP_{(0)}}^+$, without saying so explicitly.